hmallen99/viverse-docs/CreatorTools/webxr-optimization/README.md

 ### Load in fast

-**Users expect web experiences to load more quickly than native experiences**
+**Users expect web experiences to load more quickly than native experiences**.
+Native applications are downloaded ahead of launch, making it much easier to achieve fast loading times.
+Web applications must achieve better launch times while downloading assets after launch.

 - Keep assets small - users have to download assets over their network on each page load.
 Keeping assets small makes your experience accessible to users with slower internet speeds and speeds up the loading time.
 - Load in assets as you go - one benefit of the browser is that assets can be continuously fetched over the network.
 Rather than loading everything in at once, only download it when you need it.